Improving Customer Engagement

 Ask these 11 Questions to Improve Customer Engagement

-improving customer engagementThere are a variety of ways to measure engagement, the Gallop CE11 is one method.
+improving customer engagementThere are a variety of ways to measure engagement; the Gallup CE11 is one method.
 CE11 measures loyalty according to three key factors (L3): overall satisfaction, intent to repurchase, and intent to recommend, plus eight measures of emotional attachment (A8).
 The overall metric is derived from the scores for 11 questions.
 Each of the 11 items that form the CE11 is measured on a five-point scale, with five being a strong positive response and one being a strong negative response.
-The questions address the following (insert your company, product, service where you see the word brand):
+The questions address the following (insert your company, product, service, where you see the word brand):

 1. Overall satisfaction